 My Colorado road trip adventure started and ended in the exciting and energetic hub of Denver.
 Known as the Mile High City, above all, I couldn’t wait to explore and soak up the beaming sunshine of course.

 First stop, Denver.
 On my first day, we spent some time in the beautifully urban neighbourhood of Union Station.
 In 2010-2014, the city underwent an entire transformation and now hosts an amazing array of new restaurants and hotels as well as amazingly quick and easy transport links.
 Furthermore, this place looks so modern it’s almost surreal to encounter but definitely worth the visit.

 As some of you might not know, Denver is actually a very green city.
 In many neighbourhoods, sustainability is at the forefront of their efforts.
 Dedicated to sustainable practices such as energy and environmental management, you’ll find many green buildings and initiatives in place.
 It is quite admirable!

-That takes me to the incredible way that we got to see the city, via the Urban Denver City eTuk Tour.
+That takes me to the incredible way that we got to see the city.
+We loved the Urban Denver City eTuk Tour.
 The tuk tuk is 100% electric so no impact on the environment!
-It takes approximately two and a half hours but is honestly amazing as you get to see all of the hidden gems of the city.
-The tour guides are so knowledgeable that I left the tour feeling like I knew the ins and outs of the city already.
+It takes approximately two and a half hours.
+It is honestly amazing as you get to see all the hidden gems of the city.
+The tour guides are so knowledgeable.
+I left the tour feeling like I knew the ins and outs of the city already.

-On our tuk tuk tour we passed by “I See What You Mean” AKA the giant blue bear sculpture peeking into the Denver Convention Center’s lobby.
+On our tuk tuk tour we passed by “I See What You Mean” AKA the giant blue bear sculpture.
+It is seen peeking into the Denver Convention Center’s lobby.
 I am a big fan of public art, and this is definitely an iconic piece not to miss.